 st_height = st_y2 – st_y1

 # placing sticker into bg

 roi = img[st_y1:st_y2, st_x1:st_x2]

 roi_fg = cv2.bitwise_and(st,st,mask=mask_inv)

 dst = cv2.add(roi_bg, roi_fg)

 ## test code

 stickerPath = ‘sticker2.png’

 From applying styles on static media to processing a variety of media with effects in real-time; Face Filters have actually come a long way in a short time.
-It might evolve to such a stage which is not imagined yet.
+It might evolve to such a stage that is not imagined yet.
 The evolution has expressed creativity and posed challenges as well.
-Same effects can be used to make or break somebody’s mood.
-The open technology should be used responsibly to make the world a better place to live in.
+The same effects can be used to make or break somebody’s mood.
+Open technology should be used responsibly to make the world a better place to live in.

-I hope this blog has added well to your understanding of the popular apps & their face filters features.
+I hope this blog has added well to your understanding of the popular apps & their face filter features.
 Stay tuned to this space for more technical insights on the topic.